-PR and media experts at Holyrood Partnership retain care watchdog as a client
+PR and media experts at Holyrood PR retain care watchdog as a client

 Saturday, March 28th, 2009

-Holyrood Partnership has successfully retained the contract to provide press and media services to the Care Commission, the government organisation which is responsible of regulating and improving the quality of care in Scotland.
+Holyrood PR has successfully retained the contract to provide press and media services to the Care Commission, the government organisation which is responsible of regulating and improving the quality of care in Scotland.

 After winning a place on the short list Holyrood PR then went head-to-head with three other PR agencies in a final presentation to a panel made up of senior executives with the regulator, including Chief Executive Jacquie Roberts and Convener, Professor Frank Clark.

-The Care Commission said Holyrood Partnership was the unanimous choice of the panel, with particular praise being made of the agency’s continued energy and enthusiasm it had demonstrated for working on the account.
+The Care Commission said Holyrood PR was the unanimous choice of the panel, with particular praise being made of the agency’s continued energy and enthusiasm it had demonstrated for working on the account.